mattiasgeniar/varnish-3.0-configuration-templates/README.md

 ## Varnish Configuration Templates (boilerplate)

 ### Installation

 You can use the configuration templates found in this repository to quickly get started with a complete Varnish configuration that offers support for most functionality.
+Start of by looking into "production.vcl" and taking the bits you need, copy it to your own default.vcl.

 ### What is it?

 A set of configuration samples used for Varnish 3.0.
 This includes templates for:
 * Wordpress
 * Drupal (works decently for Drupal 7, depends on your addons obviously)